wolfmanjm/wolfhbot/README.md

 I avoid the cross over of the belts by running the two belts one above the other in parallel.

-I improved this by using a printed GT2 idler and the two bearings separatedd with a washer as there was some roughness with the GT2 teeth running over the smooth bearing
+I improved this by using a printed GT2 idler and the two bearings separated with a washer as there was some roughness with the GT2 teeth running over the smooth bearing.

 Z Bed
 -----